-4. Eat, Pray, Love: One Woman’s Search for Everything Across Italy, India, and Indonesia, Reviews by Elizabeth Gilbert
+4. Eat, Pray, Love: One Woman’s Search for Everything Across Italy, India, and Indonesia by Elizabeth Gilbert

 I read this book before I was a reader.
-Yes, I read this during my graduation years for a case study project.
-The book is the story of a 30-year-old, celebrated and successful writer who has everything she could ever want.
+It was during my graduation years for a case study project.
+The book is the story of a 30-year-old, celebrated, and successful writer who has everything she could ever want.
 But she goes through a midlife crisis that leads to a divorce, a crushing depression, and another failed love.